kingkybel/Transfer/CMakeTutorial/Step03/__INSTRUCTIONS__.md

 00) in the Step03 - root directory create a build sub-folder
 01) in the Step03/src folder create a CMakelists.txt file, e.g. by `touch ./src/CMakeLists.txt`
-02) edit ./CMakeLists.txt and ./src/CMakeLists.txt and move the lines
+02) edit ./CMakeLists.txt and ./src/CMakeLists.txt and move the line
 ```
 add_executable(step3 src/step3.cc src/greeter.cc)
 ```